mendix/docs/content/refguide/import-project-package-dialog.md

 Select this option if you don't need to upload the new app to a version control server.
 In this case it will only be stored on the local disk of the computer that's running Studio Pro.

-## 3 Project Directory
+## 3 App Directory

-Use this field to choose the directory where the project files of the app will be stored.
+Use this field to choose the directory where the app files of the app will be stored.
 If the version control is enabled, the suggested name ends with *-main* to indicate this will be the main development line of the app.

 ## 4 Read More